-2017 Daisy Nationals
+2021 Daisy Nationals

 Daisy Literally Wrote the Book on Shooting Education

-each competitor’s final score.
+At the the Daisy Nationals, a written safety test, covering information contained in the classroom curriculum, comprises a substantial percentage of each competitor’s final score.
 Often a top score is decided not only based on shooting ability but on the competitor’s knowledge of gun safety and resulting test score.

 On the Road to the the Daisy Nationals